princegupta-in/FormBuilder_NITRR/client/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+(YOU DONT HAVE TO RUN THESE COMMANDS LOCALLY, JUST THAT THESE COMMANDS WERE USED FOR INSTALLING ALL THE DEPENDENCIES!!!)
 Install Tailwind CSS:

 ##Set up Tailwind CSS in your Next.js project: